i Brazil's economic history

 VII ENFORCEMENT OF SECURITY AND BANKRUPTCY PROCEEDINGS

-In Brazil, enforcement of security follows the rules set out in the Civil Procedure Code and the Civil Code.
+The enforcement of security follows the rules set out in the Civil Procedure Code and the Civil Code.

 As for bankruptcy issues, Law No. 11,101/2005 (the New Bankruptcy Law) provides enhanced protection and flexibility for debtors in financial distress to reorganise while continuing to operate their businesses.
 At the same time, creditors – particularly secured creditors – are likely to see their debt recovery prospects improve when businesses are liquidated, giving them a more significant role in the negotiation of restructuring plans and in reorganisation proceedings than previously.

 The New Bankruptcy Law gives priority to the settlement of guaranteed loans – along the lines of Chapter 11 provisions in the United States – and makes the restructuring of firms in financial distress more cooperative and conducive to recovery.
 It introduced three procedures: extrajudicial reorganisation, judicial reorganisation and bankruptcy liquidation.
 The Law does not apply to fully or partially state-owned companies, financial institutions, credit cooperatives, purchasing pools, supplementary private pension entities, healthcare plan operators, insurance companies, capitalisation companies and other legally equivalent entities.
-For this type of legal entity there are regulatory agencies that provide for liquidation when it is apparent that they do not have the ability to honour their debts.
+For these types of legal entities, there are regulatory agencies that provide for liquidation when it is apparent that they do not have the ability to honour their debts.

 VIII SOCIO-ENVIRONMENTAL ISSUES